Disability Explained by a Columbus Workers’ Compensation Attorney

 Determining what category of benefits you qualify for is an important first step in the workers’ compensation process.
 You may eventually qualify for one or all forms of comp.
 There are other forms of compensation you may be entitled to beyond the forms mentioned above.
 You will need to submit your medical records that document your injury and it will need to be approved by the Ohio Bureau of Workers’ Compensation.
 If you are unsure what benefits you qualify for or how to make your claim, a Columbus workers’ compensation attorney at Malek Law Firm can help.

-A Columbus Workers’ Compensation Lawyer Can Help You Apply
+A Columbus Workers’ Compensation Lawyer Can Help You Apply for Benefits

 If you’ve been injured or became sick while on the job, the first thing you should do is report your injury or illness to your employer.
 This first step allows your employer to document your claim so they may file it on your behalf.
 If they do not, however, you should be prepared to file your own claim and consult with a Columbus workers’ compensation lawyer beforehand.